demjanp/SiteSyncro/README.md

 python -m build
 pyinstaller sitesyncro.spec
 ```
-You will find the executable `sitesyncro.exe` in the `dist` folder.
+The executable `sitesyncro.exe` will be created in the `dist` folder.

 ## Contact: <a name="contact"></a>
 Peter Demján (peter.demjan@gmail.com)